yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 # What to do next?
 ~ Do write documentation for everything;
 ~ Magecart is open revenue sharing, so great;
-~ Forget about clustering;
+~ Forget about clustering;???
-~ Focus on performance just for yourself;
+~ Focus on performance just for yourself;???
 ~ With headless, you don't need CI anymore;
 ~ Clients love all of you (except Bret)
 ~ React is better than Vue